Distinguished Fellows

 Mia Hoffmann

-Mia Hoffmann is a Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET) where she works on AI Assessment.
+Mia Hoffmann is a Non-Resident Research Fellow at Georgetown’s Center for Security and Emerging Technology (CSET).
+She was a Research Fellow at CSET from November 2022 to October 2025, where she worked on AI governance.
+Her research spanned AI incident and harm analysis, EU and global AI policy, AI innovation, and risk management.
 Prior to joining CSET she worked at the European Commission and Bruegel, an economic policy think tank based in Brussels.
-In this role, she studied artificial intelligence adoption in Europe and labor market implications of emerging technology.
-Her work highlights the risks associated with the excessive use of algorithmic management and surveillance systems in workplaces and the disproportionate impact on historically vulnerable groups.
+In this role, she studied the drivers and barriers of AI adoption by firms, and the labor market implications of emerging technology.
 Mia holds a BSc in International Economics from the University of Tuebingen in Germany, and a MSc in Economics from Lund University in Sweden.

 Related Content